Essay Three in our Series A History of the Hero's Journey

 Both accounts require a departure from that condition initiated by something other than the protagonist's free choice in the fullest sense.
 Campbell's hero is called — often reluctantly, often with an initial refusal.
 Aristotle's protagonist is set in motion by hamartia: not a deliberate choice toward evil but an error whose consequences exceed what the chooser could have foreseen.
 In both cases, the departure is not fully voluntary.
 This is structurally important.
 A journey freely chosen toward a known destination is not the pattern either account is describing.
 What the pattern requires is that the protagonist be drawn into territory whose nature they do not yet understand, by forces that their existing self is not equipped to navigate.

 Both accounts then require ordeal: a middle section of escalating complication, difficulty, and stakes.
 Aristotle insists on the unity and necessity of the middle — each complication must follow from what precedes it by probability or necessity, not by the playwright's convenience.
-Campbell's road of trials operates on the same principle of narrative necessity, though he describes it in mythological rather than structural terms.
+Campbell's road of trials operates on the same principle of narrative necessity.
 The ordeals are not arbitrary obstacles; they are the specific resistances required to produce the specific transformation the arc is building toward.

 Both accounts locate their decisive moment at the convergence of reversal and recognition.
-This is where the structural parallel is most precise and most philosophically significant.
 Campbell's supreme ordeal is not merely the hero's most dangerous test; it is the moment of deepest self-knowledge, the point at which the hero discovers what the journey has actually been about.
 Aristotle's simultaneous peripeteia and anagnorisis — the reversal of fortune occurring at the exact instant of recognition — achieves the same structural function: the outer catastrophe and the inner illumination are not sequential but identical.
 The fall and the understanding are the same event, experienced from different angles.

 Both accounts require, at least formally, a return to the world from which the journey departed.
 Here, however, a difference emerges that is philosophically consequential and should not be smoothed over.
 Campbell's hero characteristically returns with something: a boon, a wisdom, an elixir that benefits the community left behind.
 The return is integrative; the ordinary world is restored and elevated.
 Aristotle's tragic protagonist frequently does not return in this sense.
 Oedipus does not bring Thebes the wisdom of his recognition — he is blinded and expelled.
 Lear does not return transformed and useful; he dies holding a dead daughter.
 The protagonist undergoes the transformation, and the audience receives its benefit.
 The journey's fruits, in tragedy, accrue to the witness rather than the traveler.

 This is not a flaw in the pattern but a clarification of it.
 What tragedy insists on — and what Campbell's more integrative account risks softening — is that the transformation is costly at the level of the self that existed before the journey began.
 Whatever survives the ordeal is not the same entity that entered it.
-The hero who returns is changed in ways that may make return, in the full sense, impossible.
 Aristotle's tragic arc holds this cost visible.
 It does not promise that the journey delivers a version of the protagonist better equipped for the life they previously led.
 It promises only that the journey, completed, delivers something — and that something is the recognition, however devastating, of what was not known before.

 The argument between Plato and Aristotle about what mimetic art does to the people who experience it is the founding debate of Western aesthetics, and it has never been fully resolved.
 It is also, for the present inquiry, something more than a historical curiosity: it is the first serious philosophical confrontation with the question of whether the journey-pattern is a resource for human understanding or a danger to it.
 Plato's answer, stated with considerable force across several books of the Republic, is that it is a danger — and the care with which Aristotle constructs his counter-account in the Poetics suggests that he understood exactly what he was arguing against.

-Plato's case against mimetic poetry operates on three levels that reinforce each other, and it is important to follow all three rather than reducing his position to the caricature of a philosopher who simply disliked literature.
+Plato's case against mimetic poetry operates on three levels that reinforce each other.
 The metaphysical objection comes first.
 Reality, in Plato's account, is organized hierarchically: the Forms are fully real, particular objects participate in the Forms and are therefore real in a secondary sense, and representations of particular objects — paintings, dramatic performances, poems — are at a third remove from reality, imitations of imitations.
 The poet who represents a bed has never studied the Form of Bed; he has merely observed particular beds and reproduced their appearance.
 He is, Plato writes with a precision that carries a certain forensic pleasure, like a man carrying a mirror around and reflecting whatever the mirror happens to face.
 The image is real as an image.
 It is not real as knowledge.

 The psychological objection follows from the metaphysical one, but it is the charge that will prove most consequential.
-The tripartite soul — reason, spirit, and appetite — is, in Plato's ideal ordering, governed by reason: appetite and spirit are legitimate parts of the soul's economy, but they must be directed and disciplined by the rational faculty.
+The tripartite soul — reason, spirit, and appetite — is, in Plato's ideal ordering, governed by reason.
 Mimetic poetry works in precisely the opposite direction.
 It appeals to the appetitive and emotional parts of the soul, gratifies them, gives them an occasion for expression that reason would, if properly in control, suppress or redirect.
-Tragedy, specifically, invites the audience to indulge the very responses — weeping, lamentation, the public expression of grief — that a man of proper self-governance would be ashamed to display.
-The theatre, on this account, is not a space of illumination but a school for incontinence: it trains the audience to feel freely what reason requires them to feel carefully.
+Tragedy, specifically, invites the audience to indulge the very responses — weeping, lamentation, the public expression of grief — that a person of proper self-governance would be ashamed to display.
+The theater, on this account, is not a space of illumination but a school for incontinence: it trains the audience to feel freely what reason requires them to feel carefully.

 The political objection completes the structure.
 In the ideal city that the Republic is constructing, citizens must be brave, rational, and capable of subordinating private emotion to civic duty.
 Stories in which the gods behave scandalously, in which heroes weep and beg and express terror of death, in which the moral order appears capricious and the just man suffers without redemption — such stories are incompatible with the formation of citizens capable of sustaining a well-ordered polity.
 Homer must go.
 The tragedians must go.
 Not because beauty is worthless but because this particular kind of beauty does a particular kind of damage to the souls that need, above all, to be reliably governed by reason.